 Sailing boats are powered by sails using the force of the wind.
 They are also referred to as sailboats, sailing dinghies, sailing yachts and simply, yachts.
 Sailing boats range in size, from lightweight dinghies, such as the Optimist dinghy (2.36m) all the way up to superyachts as large as 90 metres in length.

-There are many different types of boats for sailing, differentiated by the following distinctive characteristics:
+There are many different types of boats for sailing, differentiated by three distinctive characteristics:

-- Keel Type: fin keel, wing keel, bilge keel, daggerboard, or centreboard; lifting keel, long keel
+- Keel Type, fin keel, wing keel, bilge keel, daggerboard, or centreboard;

-- Mast configuration and sails: masthead sloop, fractional sloop, ketch, schooner, yawl, cutter, cat rig
+- Mast Configuration and Sails, sloop, fractional rig sloop, ketch, schooner, yawl, cutter.

 Let's explore those different types in a little more detail.